svkucheryavski/newpcatools/README.md

 # New tools for PCA-exploration of high dimensional datasets

-This repository contains datasets (as Excel file, `Data.xlsx`) as well as an R script which reproduces all examples from chapter 2 of paper "Efficient PCA-exploration of high-dimensional datasets — A tutorial" by Oxana Rodionova, Sergey Kucheryavskiy, Alexey Pomerantsev.
-The pre-print of the paper is [available](https://chemrxiv.org/articles/preprint/Efficient_PCA-Exploration_of_High-Dimensional_Datasets/13340711) in ChemRxiv.
-Link to official published version will be added later.
+This repository contains datasets (as Excel file, `Data.xlsx`) as well as an R script which reproduces all examples from chapter 2 of paper
+Rodionova O., Kucheryavskiy S., Pomerantsev A., [Efficient tools for principal component analysis of complex data — a tutorial]( https://doi.org/10.1016/j.chemolab.2021.104304).
+Chemometrics and Intelligent Laboratory Systems, 213, 2021.
+The paper has open access and available publicly without fee.

 In order to run the script make sure that: